 Composition and Manufacturing Process of Cast iron and Iron

 Cast iron is made from an alloy of carbon, iron, and silicon.
 93-96% of the alloy is Iron, while 2-4% is carbon and the rest is silicon.
 The alloy is poured into moulds to shape them into utensils.
 This is why cast iron cookware does not contain joints.
 Cast iron cookware generally have a grainy texture.
-But, some of them like Indus Valley are nowadays machine polished to have a smoother finish.
+But, some of them like Indus Valley and Dynamic Cookware are nowadays machine polished to have a smoother finish.

 Whether it is cast iron or pure iron cookware, they should not be kept away from moisture because they are prone to rust.
 With newer cookware, we recommend drying them immediately after washing and then applying a layer of oil.
 However, with time, they develop a thick layer of seasoning that protects them from rusting.
 At that point, you can stop oiling and can handle them just like any other cookware.